-Diagnosing 'Crawled – currently not indexed' on Magento
+Diagnosing 'Crawled – Currently Not Indexed' on Magento Stores

 Why This Happens

-Google crawls your pages but decides not to index them.
-Common reasons:
+Google crawls pages but decides not to index them.
+On Magento, the common causes are:

 Diagnosis Steps